eliranmal/git-flux/roadmap.md

    - ~~talk about the option to open-source it~~

 - document:
-   - the git-flux model, specifically the levels. also elaborate on teams and the ability to switch teams with the `join` action
+   - an overview of the git-flux model, specifically the levels.
+   - elaborate on teams and the ability to switch teams with the `join` action
    - the fact that git-flux addresses some of the issues in git-flow (e.g. we never use `--no-ff`, all merges are done with default strategy)